This advertising content was produced in collaboration with SevenFifty and our partner, Virginia Wine.

 In the 1970s, however, Virginia’s wine industry was reborn when a group of six winemakers found new success growing vinifera grapes.
 By 1995, the state had 46 wineries, and by 2005, there were 107.
 Today, Virginia counts more than 300 wineries among its ranks, making the state one of the fastest-growing wine industries in the U.S.

-Virginia is home to seven AVAs located within 10 regions: Blue Ridge, Central Virginia, Chesapeake Bay, Eastern Shore, Hampton Roads, Heart of Appalachia, Northern Virginia, Shenandoah Valley, Southern Virginia, and Virginia Mountains.
+Virginia is home to eight AVAs located within 10 regions: Blue Ridge, Central Virginia, Chesapeake Bay, Eastern Shore, Hampton Roads, Heart of Appalachia, Northern Virginia, Shenandoah Valley, Southern Virginia, and Virginia Mountains.
 The state’s 4,000 acres of vines are primarily located in Northern Virginia and Central Virginia regions, but quality wine is made throughout.
 In order for a wine from Virginia to have an AVA on the label, 85 percent of the grapes must come from that AVA.

 The Middleburg Virginia AVA